 6.49.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.49.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.49.5;

 Use explicit interfaces for the library code if they are available.
-Avoid libraries that do not provide explicit interfaces.
+Avoid libraries that do not provide explicit interfaces;

 Carefully construct explicit interfaces for the library procedures where library modules are not provided.